LiveNathan/blog/_posts/local-llm-testing-blog-post.md

 - **Simple tasks (4 prompts):** Best got 80-100%, most got 20-40%
 - **Complex tasks (6 prompts):** Best got 32%, most got 0%

 They don't make *wrong* calls—they just make *fewer* calls.
 Expecting 20 tool invocations?
-You might get 10-15.
+You might get 10–15.

-In practice: You'll send a command, it'll do X and Y but skip Z. You say "You missed Z," it handles it.
+In practice: You'll send a command, it'll do X and Y but skip Z. You say, "You missed Z," it handles it.
 Annoying, but workable—for simple scenarios.

-For complex multi-step operations?
+For complex multistep operations?
 It falls apart completely.

 ## The Google Models Mystery